 “At The Good and the Beautiful, our goal is not to help children love reading; our goal is to help children love reading the very best of literature–books like The Story of Edith Cavell.
 We are here to help you steer children away from books that promote low-character and are only about fast-paced, self-centered fun, and steer children toward high-quality books that are filled with light, strength, and beauty.”– Jenny Phillips

 This book is a suggested read-aloud for the History Year 2 course and is included in the optional History 2 Book Pack.
+This book is available in the History Year 2 Book Pack while supplies last but will not be restocked for individual purchase.

 You are leaving The Good and the Beautiful to visit Toolboxes for Teaching, which is not owned or run by The Good and the Beautiful.
 The Good and the Beautiful does not handle any fulfillment or customer support for Toolboxes for Teaching.